 6. FEES AND PAYMENTS

 6.1 Fees.
 Uptime.com’s fees may be fixed amounts or rate-based usage charges.
 The initial fees are established by the Order and Uptime.com may charge the fees at the times stated in the Order.
 Uptime.com may not increase fees during the initial term of an Order but may increase fees for any renewal term to the amounts stated in Uptime.com’s renewal invoice.
-Unless otherwise expressly stated in the Order: (i) Uptime.com may charge the fees for the entire initial term of the Order on submission of the Order; (ii) fees are stated and must be paid in United States Dollars, and (iii) fees are non-refundable.
+Unless otherwise expressly stated in the Order: (i) Uptime.com may charge the fees for the entire initial term of the Order on submission of the Order; (ii) fees are stated and must be paid in United States Dollars, and (iii) paid fees are non-refundable, notwithstanding subsequent receipt of Customer requests for termination of a subscription.

 6.2 Sales Tax.
 The stated fees do not include any sales, use, VAT or like taxes (“Sales Tax”).
 Customer must pay any applicable Sales Tax that Uptime.com is required to collect from Customer under applicable law.

 6.4 Late Payments.
 Uptime.com may suspend or terminate Customer’s Services or the Agreement if Customer’s payment is overdue, including if Uptime.com’s charge to Customer’s payment card or account is rejected.
-If Uptime.com suspends Customer’s account for late payment, Customer must pay Uptime.com’s reasonable reinstatement fee, not to exceed 5% of the Customer’s average monthly fee for the months prior to the suspension.
+If Uptime.com suspends Customer’s account for late payment, Customer must pay Uptime.com’s reasonable reinstatement fee.

 7. CUSTOMER OBLIGATIONS, RESTRICTIONS ON USE